FelSiq/comp-engine-scraper/README.md

-# Comp-Engine Scrapper
+# Comp-Engine Scraper
-Since [comp-engine.org](https://www.comp-engine.org/) seems to not offer an option to download all data in a single click anymore, I've made this script to get all data automatically.
+Since [comp-engine.org](https://www.comp-engine.org/) seems to not offer an option to download all data with a quick single click anymore, I've made this script to get all data automatically.

 The website is dynamically rendered, which means that a simple http request won't solve the problem.
 Therefore, here I'm using Selenium to scrape data automatically through a real web browser.